Human Experience, Ranked

-In 2006, the Alaskan congressman Ted Stevens attempted to explain the internet to the Senate as a “series of tubes.”
+In 2006, Senator Ted Stevens of Alaska attempted to explain the internet to the Senate as a “series of tubes.”
 He was talking about regulations for internet service providers, but the phrase quickly escaped its context to become one of the most enduring memes of early social media.
 More than a decade later, it’s time to reconsider the web’s building blocks.
 The internet can now be more accurately described as a series of lists, enumerating everything from the United States’ worst airports to the most beloved grocery stores.

-As both the year and decade come to a close, one type of list has grown more powerful and abundant online than all others: the ranking.
+As both the year and the decade come to a close, one type of list has grown more powerful and abundant online than all others: the ranking.
 Recent entrants to the field include the 10 least caring cities in the United States in 2019, ranked.
 Every character in The Mandalorian, ranked.
 Recent boot trends, ranked.
 Each year in music of the 2010s, ranked.
 Whether they’re of movies, memes, or “moments,” rankings go one step beyond simple aggregational power.
 At their best, they create a hierarchy for particularly avid fans to evaluate their own tastes, and give critics space to propose which ideas might prove important to future generations.

 Unfortunately, the internet never stops when things are still at their best.
-Rankings have been off the rails for years, enumerating the comparative advantages of things with no real reason to be presented that way, or by people with no particular reason to be arranging them.
+Rankings have been off the rails for years, listing the comparative advantages of things with no real reason to be presented that way, or by people with no particular reason to be arranging them.
 In the attempt to tie up a decade with a pretty red bow, the web has buried itself under an avalanche of best- and worst-ofs, asking readers to judge virtually everything they interact with.

-Lists—of bests, worsts, most importants, most populars, funniests, or favorites—have long been a perfect unit of media, embraced by everyone from 1970s radio disc-jockeys like Casey Kasum to legendary art critics like Jerry Saltz.
-They bring order to virtually any corner of the universe, from the hottest songs in pop music to the essential developments in a global news story.
+Lists—of bests, worsts, most important, most popular, funniest, or favorites—have long been a perfect unit of media, embraced by everyone from ’70s radio disc jockeys like Casey Kasem to legendary art critics like Jerry Saltz.
+They bring order to almost every corner of the universe, from the hottest songs in pop music to the essential developments in a global news story.
 In the early 2010s, BuzzFeed’s success, built on a foundation of fun, easily digestible “listicles” about cute pets and viral stories, helped cement lists as part of the internet’s basic information framework.
-Virtually every publication produces some kind of rankings now.
+Most publications produce some kind of rankings now.
 (Including, yes, The Atlantic.)

 Read: The 15 best TV shows of 2019